NCAA Division I Football Championship Subdivision alignment history

 Teams in bold italics are now in the Football Bowl Subdivision (FBS); those in plain italics either play football in lower divisions or not at all.
 Teams followed by an asterisk (*) dropped football.

 Dates reflect when a team began play in I-AA/FCS, not when it became eligible for postseason play.

-As of the current 2025 season, two schools are transitioning from FCS to FBS.
-Kennesaw State started its transition in 2023, playing that season as an FCS independent without playoff eligibility before joining Conference USA (CUSA) in 2024.
-Delaware started its own transition in 2024, playing that season in CAA Football without playoff eligibility before following Kennesaw State to CUSA the next year.
+As of the coming 2026 season, two schools are transitioning from FCS to FBS, and one has added football.
+North Dakota State will start its transition in 2026, playing that season in the Mountain West (MW) without playoff eligibility before becoming a full member in 2027.
+Sacramento State also starts its own transition, playing that season in the Mid-American Conference (MAC) without playoff eligibility before gaining full membership the next year.
+Chicago State launched its team for the first time, competing as an FCS independent before joining the NEC also in 2027.

-The most recent schools to complete transitions did so in advance of the 2024 season.
-Jacksonville State, James Madison, and Sam Houston all began FBS transitions in 2022, with Jacksonville State and Sam Houston joining CUSA and James Madison joining the Sun Belt Conference.
-Uniquely, James Madison was counted as an FBS member for scheduling purposes in the first season of its transition in 2022 due to meeting FBS scheduling requirements.
-Nonetheless, it was still ineligible for bowls in 2023, but would eventually receive a bowl invitation when not enough non-transitional programs qualified for bowl bids.
-Jacksonville State also received a bowl bid in 2023 for the same reason.
+The most recent schools to complete transitions did so in advance of the 2025 season.
+Delaware and Missouri State both began FBS transitions in 2024, with Delaware and Missouri State joining CUSA the next year, when they were ineligible for bowls.

 Idaho downgraded its football team from FBS to FCS, and rejoined its all-sports home of the Big Sky Conference as a football member in July 2018.
 Also in July 2018, North Alabama started a transition from NCAA Division II, joining the Atlantic Sun Conference (then known as the ASUN Conference) for non-football sports at that time, with the football team playing as an FCS independent in 2018 before joining the Big South Conference in 2019.